Bench-amblee/Bens-Cover-Letter/README.md

 - Albert streams on Twitch
 ![Albert streams on Twitch](/images/Alb_pic.PNG)

-I want to help creators around the world, Patreon is the place to do that.
+I want to help them and other creators around the world, Patreon is the place to do that.

 ## How can I help Patreon help it's creators? with DATA
 I've been using data to answer questions and solve problems for a long time now